 Phase 3 (Spring): Exterior tuckpointing – $1,850

-Total investment: $3,075 spread over several months to fit their budget.
-They’re now enjoying their fireplace safely, and more importantly, they avoided a potential chimney fire.
+Total investment: $3,075, spread over a few months to fit their budget.
+They're using their fireplace safely now, and more to the point, they dodged a possible chimney fire.

 Additional Services We Provide